-Clients often ask about shareholders agreements – whether it is a good idea to create one, and how best to do so.
+My clients often ask about shareholders agreements – whether it is a good idea to create one, how best to do so, and when to put one in place.

-Because these documents are used so commonly, unless the ownership structure of the business is particularly unusual, most owners should be perfectly able to use a good quality shareholders agreement template as the basis for drawing their own document.
+Because these documents are used so commonly, unless the ownership structure of the business is particularly unusual, most owners, particularly of small, uncomplicated businesses, should be perfectly able to use a good quality shareholders agreement template bought online as the basis for drawing their own document.

 But be aware, some templates are better than others.
 The coverage of key issues, the style of language and the structure of the agreement should all be considerations when choosing to buy from any legal document publisher.